 - Build strong therapeutic alliances utilizing finely tuned validation and careful attunement.

 - Help partners access the more vulnerable emotions underlying repetitive destructive cycles

 - Shape new patterns of engagement by creating powerful enactments

 - Participants have the educational training, qualifications, and professional credentials to practice as a mental health professional in the area where they live or are in a formal training program or supervised internship to become a mental health professional or have an advanced degree in pastoral counseling.

 - Participants agree to keep confidential the personal identifying information of case material shared in the training.

 - Participants agree not to record any part of this training in any format (audio, video, or visual).
 Personal written notes of non-confidential material are permitted.

 This training is recommended for all professionals who counsel couples, including marriage and family therapists, social workers, psychologists, licensed mental health counselors, psychiatrists and students preparing for these professions.
-Participants are strongly encouraged to prepare by reading Creating Connection: The Practice of Emotionally Focused Couple Therapy (2004) by Dr. Sue Johnson.
+Participants are strongly encouraged to prepare by reading Attachment Theory in Practice by Dr. Sue Johnson.